AI Automation Guide: How to Automate Repetitive Tasks

 Use a three-stage rollout:

-- Stage three: Limited autonomous execution with logging, rollback, exception handling
+- Stage three: Limited autonomous execution with logging, rollback, and exception handling

 Prompt Templates You Can Adapt